-- propose the plan of treatment - determine the person's capacity with respect to the treatments referred to in the plan of treatment, and - obtain consent or refusal of consent either from the patient, if they are capable of doing so, or the patient's substitute decision-maker if the patient is found incapable.
+- Propose the plan of treatment - Determine the person's capacity with respect to the treatments referred to in the plan of treatment, and - Obtain a consent or refusal of consent from either the patient, if capable, or the patient's substitute decision-maker if the patient is found to be incapable

-Registrants perform procedures on the basis of an order from a physician.
+MRTs perform procedures on the basis of an order from a physician.
 Therefore, in most circumstances it is the responsibility of the physician to assess the capacity of the patient and to obtain informed consent.

-Although the responsibility to obtain the patient's informed consent rests in most circumstances with the physician, as a registrant of CMRITO you still have certain obligations which include the following:
+Although the responsibility to obtain the patient's informed consent rests in most circumstances with the physician, as an MRT you still have certain obligations which include the following:

-you should ensure that the physician obtained the patient's consent by determining whether consent is documented in the patient record, or there is other reasonable evidence that consent was obtained.
+You should ensure that the physician obtained the patient's consent by determining whether the consent is documented in the patient record, or there is other reasonable evidence that consent was obtained.

-- before beginning the procedure or treatment, you should fully explain to the patient what you are going to do and why.
-This is particularly important when the procedure forms part of a plan or course of treatment. - there may be indications that the patient has withdrawn consent to the procedure, or they may even resist.
-Assuming the patient is mentally capable, they can withdraw consent to a procedure at any time.
-If there are any indications consent has been withdrawn, you should not perform the procedure until the patient's consent is obtained. - although a patient may have been capable of giving consent at the beginning of a course of treatment they may become incapable at some stage during the course of treatment.
+- Before beginning the procedure or treatment, you should fully explain to the patient what you are going to do and why.
+This is particularly important when the procedure forms part of a plan or course of treatment. - If the patient gives any sign of not knowing or understanding the procedure, then you should not perform it, even if the patient's record indicates that consent has been given.
+You should refer the patient back to the physician to ensure informed consent is obtained. - There may be indications that the patient has withdrawn consent to the procedure, or he or she may even resist.
+Assuming the patient is mentally capable, he or she can withdraw consent to a procedure at any time.
+If there are any indications consent has been withdrawn, you should not perform the procedure until the patient's consent is obtained. - Although a patient may have been capable of giving consent at the beginning of a course of treatment, he or she may become incapable at some stage during the course of treatment.
 Especially in the context of radiation therapy, you must be aware of signals that the patient may no longer be capable of giving consent.
-You may be obliged to ensure that the physician assesses the patient's capacity during a course of treatment in order to ensure the patient's continuing consent to the course of treatment. - if you are in doubt about whether the patient is capable of giving consent, or has given an informed consent, you should refer the patient back to the responsible physician. - you should make certain that your hospital or facility has protocols in place which address the following: - who is the appropriate health care provider to inform the patient about the proposed treatment and to obtain the consent? - how will the patient's consent be documented so that other members of the health care team know the consent was obtained? - what steps should be taken if a health care professional has reason to believe that the patient's consent was not informed, that the patient has changed their mind, or that they are not, or were not capable of giving consent to the proposed treatment?
+You may be obliged to ensure that the physician assesses the patient's capacity during a course of treatment in order to ensure the patient's continuing consent to the course of treatment. - If you are in doubt about whether the patient is capable of giving consent, or has given an informed consent, you should refer the patient back to the responsible physician. - You should make certain that your hospital or facility has procedures or protocols in place which address the following: - Who is the appropriate health care provider to inform the patient about the proposed treatment and to obtain the consent - How will the patient's consent be documented so that other members of the health care team know the consent was obtained - What steps should be taken if a health care professional has reason to believe that the patient's consent was not informed, that the patient has changed his or her mind, or that he or she is not, or was not, capable of giving consent to the proposed treatment

-Review of the Health Care Consent Act
+Review of the HCCA